 The Facts About the Janus Case

-This lawsuit aims to take away the freedom of working people to join together in strong unions to speak up for themselves and their communities.
-In February, the U.S. Supreme Court will hear the case and a decision is expected by the summer.
+This case aims to take away the freedom of working people to join together in strong unions to speak up for themselves and their communities.
+A decision is expected by the summer.

 What is this case really about?